hdShang/arxiv-daily/docs/cs-CV/2025-11-26/papers/251121237v2-3-tracer-a-tri-level-temporal-aware-framework-for-audio-forgery-dete.md

 ---
 layout: default
-title: 3-Tracer: A Tri-level Temporal-Aware Framework for Audio Forgery Detection and Localization
+title: "3-Tracer: A Tri-level Temporal-Aware Framework for Audio Forgery Detection and Localization"
 ---

 # 3-Tracer: A Tri-level Temporal-Aware Framework for Audio Forgery Detection and Localization